OliverHennhoefer/rhizome/README.md

 Markdown repository → GitHub Actions → graph-native GitHub Pages site
 ```

+> [!TIP]
+> Fork this repository or use it as a template, then replace the example notes in
+> [`content/`](content) with your Obsidian vault.
+For most vaults, that is the only content change
+> required; enable GitHub Pages once to publish.

 ## What it does

 - Compiles wikilinks, Markdown links, tags, aliases, and declared Properties into a typed graph.